urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 Urbit is a challenging project to fully describe because, rather than a single product, it’s an entire system.
 Often when I talk about one of the individual elements of the system, someone will tell me that another company is already building that — and they’re usually right.
 What sets Urbit apart is that we’re building all these elements at once to work together seamlessly.

 For that reason, this overview is long.
-I wanted to explain as much of the system at a high level as possible, to share an image of the entire forest rather than spending too much time on any of the trees.
+I wanted to explain, at a very high level, as much of the system as possible, to share an image of the entire forest rather than spending too much time on any of the trees.

 My own path to Urbit was not predictable, so it turns out I’m a useful ambassador to describe what the heck we’re doing to my fellow normies.

 I refer to myself as a normie because I’m a lawyer by training, not the typical code-savvy early Urbit adopter.
-I ran a law firm for a decade and, after retiring that, founded a podcast and magazine about relationship dynamics.
+I ran a law firm and, after retiring, founded a podcast and magazine about relationship dynamics.
 During that time I came to believe that humanity was in desperate need of better ways to relate.
 I didn’t know how, but I knew that my podcast about romance wasn’t going to move the needle.
 I began to look for a bigger project.
-I wanted something I truly could invest myself in, something that could have a real impact on this problem.
+I wanted something I truly could invest myself in; something that could have a real impact on this problem.

 That’s when a friend introduced me to Urbit.
 Saying it was the most credible project he’d seen in years, he described it as “an open-source decentralized internet project,” and that it “would give control of computing back to regular people.”
 That sparked my interest, but I didn’t totally understand it.
 After looking over the website and watching a couple of obscure descriptive videos on YouTube my response was threefold: